forgestop/claude-mkt-place/README.md

 /plugin install development-guidelines@devfullcycle
 ```

-**Note**: The marketplace identifier (`devfullcycle`) is derived from the GitHub organization/username.
+**Note**: The marketplace identifier (`forgestop`) is derived from the GitHub organization/username.
 After adding the marketplace, you can also browse available plugins using:

 ```bash
 /plugin